slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 This proposal is an overview of the system along with functional details and implementation changes needed to build the SplitView feature.

-## Editor APIs
+## EditorManager APIs

 ### EditorManager.getFocusedEditor
 Reimplemented by moving current Implementation into `Editor` and invoking `Editor.getFocusedEditor()` for the `Editor` object of the focused pane.
+The API will continue to work as it does today.

 ### EditorManager.getCurrentlyViewedPath
 Reimplemented by moving current impl into `Editor` and invoking `Editor.getCurrentlyViewedPath` for the `Editor` object of the focused pane.
+The API will continue to work as it does today.

 ### EditorManager.createCustomViewerForURI
 Creates a Read Only viewer for any [image] file/URI.